iximiuz/awesome-container-tinkering/IMAGES.md

 The tool promises to help with following the image building best practices and produce (more) secure Docker images.

+### 🎓 Build Containers the Hard Way

+<a href="https://github.com/coollog/build-containers-the-hard-way">Build Containers the Hard Way</a> - "GitBook on the low-level details of building Docker containers."

+Like Kubernetes the Hard Way, but for building containers.

 ## Image Inspection